eddiesancui/eddiesancui/README.md

-- 👋 Hi, I’m @eddiesancui
+- 👋 Hi, I’m Eddie San C. Cui
 - 👀 I’m interested in learning Front-end web development.
 - 🌱 I’m currently learning HTML, CSS, Javascript and React.js
 - 💞️ I’m looking to collaborate with anyone.
+- 📫 How to reach me eddiesan.cui@gmail.com

 <!---
 eddiesancui/eddiesancui is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.